 Figure 3 illustrates the routing table of R1.
 The Router R1 has two successors for network 192.168.5.0/24 via 192.168.0.2 and via 192.168.1.2.
-The metric for both routes are equal, so both are installed in the routing table.
-This is the example of equal-cost load balancing.
+The metric for both routes is equal, so both are installed in the routing table.
+This is an example of equal-cost load balancing.
 By default, EIGRP uses four routes with equal cost in the routing table.

 Unequal Cost Load Balancing